 .pick prefix also selects an element from the phrase's array at random, but if the element selected is the same as the previously selected element, the next element in the list is chosen.
 This prevents the same element from being selected twiced in a row.

 .favor prefix weights the selection so that there is a decreasing likelihood of an element being selected the further down it appears in the list.
 For example, in an array with 5 elements, the first element is 5 times more likely to be selected than the last element, the second element is 4 times more likely than the last, and so on.
 Mathmatically, the odds of selecting the element at index i of an array of length n is ( n - i ) out of n * ( n + 1 ) / 2.
 In an array with 5 elements, this translates to odds of 5:15, 4:15, 3:15, 2:15, and 1:15 for each element respectively.

 .shuffle prefix shuffles the elements of the array like a deck of cards.
 When used in conjunction with

 .cycle it ensures that each alternative will be dealt out in random order before reshuffling the array when the cycle repeats.

 ISHML's random number generator is deterministic.
 In other words, the so-called random selection prefixes are based on a mathematical formula that mimics true randomness.
 This pseudorandomness is generally good enough for most text generation needs in most applictaions.
 Because the results are deterministic, we can actually control the outcomes of the random selection prefix by setting a phrase's seed.
 Take a look as Listing 4.Listing 4

-example1 phrase will produce different results with every click of the Click Me button, even if the script is rerun by clicking on the results link.
+example1 phrase will produce different results with every click of the Click Me button.

 example2 phrase runs through the same sequence starting with taking third in the race twice and then losing.
 Even clicking the results link will not change the outcome.
 The fix is in because the phrase's seed was set to a specific value with